 In addition, certain regular oral contraceptive pill packs can be used for emergency contraception if you take several pills at the same time (the exact quantity depends on the brand), but make sure you check with your health care professional for proper dosage and timing.

 To learn more about how ECPs work and how to get them, ask your health care professional or pharmacist.
 Or visit the Internet site for emergency contraception operated by the Association of Reproductive Health Professionals and the Office of Population Research at Princeton University (ec.princeton.edu).

 - reduces the chance of unintended pregnancy

-- can be obtained easily—Plan B One-Step is available over the counter for women 17 and over
+- can be obtained easily—Plan B One-Step is available over the counter

 - can be obtained in advance and kept handy in case of an emergency such as condom breakage, missed oral contraceptives, late contraceptive injections or forced sex